Testing supplies run short for Albuquerque health providers

 ALBUQUERQUE, N.M.
-(AP) — Officials with major health care providers in Albuquerque say they’re having to temporarily stop COVID-19 testing for people who are asymptomatic.
+(AP) — Officials with major health care providers in Albuquerque say they are having to temporarily stop COVID-19 testing for people who are asymptomatic.

 That’s because there has been an unanticipated disruption in testing supplies.